dpankros/uiuc_cs513_project/part_1.md

 | Menu     | page_count           | int      | 0          | [1,75]                |
 | Menu     | dish_count           | int      | 0          | [0,4100]              |

+This table contains several significant data quality problems that call into question the integrity and accuracy of these data.
+The are detailed below.

 In the Menu collection the `name`, `occasion` and `location_type` columns are frequently blank or null.
 Some menus are in fact aggregates of multiple menus, such as ids `31054` and `31230`, that include descriptions such as "62 menus bound into 1 volume".
 Such semantic inconsistencies will be difficult to remove from the data by automated methods.

 As mentioned previously, The `physical_description` and `occasion` columns are really separate collections of "tags" that describe the menu.
 Formats of these columns vary: some are not delimited, some are delimited, and some are encapsulated in hard-brackets (and seemingly limited to 8 characters).

+Further, 5 menu rows indicate a different number of pages than are actually stored in the referenced `MenuPage` table, and 217 Menus also differ in the number of Dishes stored versus the number of dishes referenced in the `dish_count` column.
+In each instance, only the first page number is stored.

+Finally, some "pages" seemingly contain hundreds of dishes, which calls into question whether the `page_number` column is actually used in a semantically consistent way.

-#### MenuPage
+#### `MenuPage`

+The schema for this table is as follows:

 | Table    | Column               | Type     | Null Count | Domain                |
 |----------|----------------------|----------|------------|-----------------------|